davidyaranon/Cart-Checkout-App/README.md

 LIST OF THINGS STILL NEEDING TO BE DONE
-- ENSURE USER WHO IS CHECKING IN/OUT IS THE SAME (MAYBE?!)
+- ENSURE USER WHO IS CHECKING IN/OUT IS THE SAME
-- ADD DUO SIGN IN (MAYBE), IF NOT INTRODUCE PASSWORD PROTECTION, ENCRYPT + SALT/PEPPER ON BACKEND
+- ADD AUTHENTICATION
 - ENSURE MILEAGE IS NOT LESS THAN INTENDED OR MORE THAN INTENDED
-- WITH CORRECT CREDENTIALS, BE ABLE TO UPDATE SERVER ACCORDINGLY
 - ADD IN SLACK VIEW TO BOTTOM OF SITE
-- DO SOMETHING WITH PHONE NUMBER, PERHAPS SEND USER DATA TO DATABASE, MIGHT CLOG IT UP SO MAYBE MOST RECENT USER?
+- TEXT PHONE # ABOUT CART INFO